dell/csm-docs/content/docs/csidriver/installation/operator/unity.md

 ---

 {{% pageinfo color="primary" %}}
-Dell CSI Operator is no longer actively maintained and support will be deprecated in CSM 1.9 (Driver Version 2.9.0) and we highly recommend to use [CSM Operator](../../../../deployment/csmoperator) for the installation henceforth.
+The Dell CSI Operator is no longer actively maintained or supported.
+It will be deprecated in CSM 1.9 (Driver Version 2.9.0).
+It is highly recommended that you use [CSM Operator](../../../../deployment/csmoperator) going forward.
 {{% /pageinfo %}}